AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/group-roles/group-administrators.md

 ## Access needed for group administrators {#access-needed-for-group-administrators}

-Every group administrator is required to have a Plan license.
+Every group administrator is required to have

+* A Plan license in the current pricing and packaging model
+* A Standard license in the new pricing and packaging model

 We recommend that group administrators have Edit access to users so that they can perform the following tasks: